Find the daemon that fits your team’s operational debt

 - Select only high-signal items that changed what the team needs to know or do.

-- Post one concise digest to the configured team destination when the signal threshold is met.
+- Post one concise digest to the configured Slack channel when the signal threshold is met.

 deny: